 - Two main differences between SPF and CSPF

-- ✓ LSP or tunnel determination process not designed to find the best route to all routers - only the tunnel endpoint.
+- LSP or tunnel determination process not designed to find the best route to all routers - only the tunnel endpoint.

 - More than one metric at each node.
 Typical information related to TE:

 - Bandwidth

 - Link attributes

 - Administrative weight

+- Others: delay, energy consumption

 - So,

-- Triplet becomes sextuplet, including the above 3 metrics
+- Triplet becomes sextuplet+, including the above 3 metrics

 - Need tiebreakers if two paths have the same value

+- Note that if either delay and energy consumption becomes standard, the list will grow.